Engranaje/Maskie/README.md

 # Maskie
+**For the Spanish Readme [click here](Readme_es.md)**

-A JQuery phone input mask for HTML
+Maskie is a JQuery phone input mask for HTML.

 At the moment the mask only support phones from:
 * United States
 * México
 * Dominican Republic

 We'll be adding more countries in the future.
-If you want your country to be available now, just let us a message at contacto@engranaje.me
+If you want your country to be available now, just let us a message at contacto@engranaje.me.

 ## Getting started
 To include Maskie into your project you just need to include the **Maskie.js** file inside **dist** folder, and include the **mask.html** file into your form, or just copy the **mask.html** content into your form.